A carcinogen is a substance or material capable of causing cancer.

 When the FDA investigated this issue, they determined Zantac would not create NDMA in the normal human stomach.
 However, agency officials admitted that nitrites in the stomach could allow the formation of NDMA after taking Zantac.
 They issued this statement because they did not consider nitrites in the human stomach to be a normal or average condition.

-FDA officials have called for additional studies of Zantac breakdown in the human body.
-No concrete plans for those studies have been announced as of July 2020.
+FDA officials did call for additional studies of Zantac breakdown in the human body in 2020.
+No concrete plans for those studies had been announced as of February 2021.
 However, all Zantac and ranitidine products have been recalled as of April 2020.

 How Many Drugs are at Risk of NDMA Contamination?